LucasBorboleta/BaltekTheRules/README.md

 Changes regarding either the translations of the rules or the evolution of the rules are welcome; see the  [CONTRIBUTING](./docs/CONTRIBUTING.md) document.

-The past an present contributors are listed in the [CONTRIBUTORS](./docs/CONTRIBUTORS.md) document.
+The past and present contributors are listed in the [CONTRIBUTORS](./docs/CONTRIBUTORS.md) document.

 ## History